Stratus Technologies

-Stratus Computer was a Marlborough, Massachusetts, based producer of fault tolerant minicomputers.
+Stratus Computer was a Marlborough, Massachusetts, based producer of fault-tolerant minicomputers.
 It competed with computers from Tandem Computers and to a lesser extent Digital Equipment Corporation's VAX.

-Starting in 1983, its computers were resold worldwide by Olivetti under the CPS/32 ("Continuous Processing System") brand.
+Starting in 1983, its computers were resold worldwide by Stratus' own sales force as well as partners such as Olivetti under the CPS/32 ("Continuous Processing System") brand.
 Then, from 1985 to 1993, its computers were resold by IBM under the IBM System/88 brand.
 The company is now based in Maynard, Massachusetts.